-The ProTuner is windows based setup software for tuning all the Leadshine's digital Drivers includes stepping Driver DM556.
-It can run in windows systems, including Win95/Win98/WindowsNT/Windows 2000/Windows XP.
-And the selected PC should have 1 serial port at least for communicating with the Driver.
+The ProTuner is windows based setup software for tuning Leadshine's digital stepper driver DM856.
+It can run in windows systems, including Win95/Win98/WindowsNT/ Windows 2000/Windows XP.
+And the selected PC should have 1 serial port at least for communicating with the driver.